crts314/EJNotes/chapter5.md

 ### Array summarizing

-`reduce` is a a higher-order method of arrays that allosw summarizing an array `a` into a single summary value based on a start summary value, and a function that combines the current summary value with an additional element of the array.
+`reduce` is a a higher-order method of arrays that allows summarizing an array `a` into a single summary value based on a start summary value, and a function that combines the current summary value with an additional element of the array.
 Such function is usually like this.